robocup-junior/rcj-soccersim/docs/docs/how_to_run_sim.md

 This guide makes a couple of assumptions:

 1. You use an UNIX-like environment (i.e. something like Linux or macOS)
-2. You have Webots installed and cloned the `rcj-soccer-sim` repository locally (check the [Getting Started](./getting_started.md) guide on how to do so)
+2. You have Webots installed and cloned the `rcj-soccersim` repository locally (check the [Getting Started](./getting_started.md) guide on how to do so)

 ## Running Soccer Sim (and Webots) in Automatic Mode